Georgia governor weighs `new options’ amid virus backlash

 Kemp’s executive order last week requiring Georgia residents to shelter at home, except under prescribed exceptions, drew an outcry from some city and county leaders for a provision that rolled back any tougher restrictions already imposed by local governments.
 Those nullified restrictions included local decisions to close public beaches on the 100-mile (160 kilometer) Georgia coast.

 Tybee Island Mayor Shirley Sessions over the weekend blasted Kemp’s action as a “reckless mandate” that encouraged tourism as infections and deaths keep rising in Georgia.
-In Glynn County, where the state had reopened the beach on St. Simons Island, elected county Chairman Michael Browning sent Kemp a letter Monday saying: “this is the time to be tightening restrictions that combat the spread of this disease, not loosening them.”
+In Glynn County, where the state had reopened the beach on St. Simons Island, elected county Chairman Michael Browning sent Kemp a letter Monday saying: “This is the time to be tightening restrictions that combat the spread of this disease, not loosening them.”

 The Republican governor’s order expires April 14, though he could choose to extend it.
 Kemp’s spokeswoman, Candice Broce, said Tuesday complaints from local officials have not been ignored.